Seal of Biliteracy

 What is the application process?

-Students must apply for the Seal of Biliteracy by the first Friday in February of their 12th grade year.
+Students must apply for the Seal of Biliteracy by Spring Break of their 12th grade year.
 Applications must be submitted via THIS FORM.
 Students should contact their counselor with questions.